frlemdyasov/nixos-config/README.md

 - Email: Thunderbird

 # Non-Declarative Setup Instructions
-- Gnome settings/tweaks need to be manually set.
-- The Gnome extentions must be enabled using the extention manager.
 - Steam needs to be logged into to update and install games.
 - Thunderbird email accounts need to be manually added
 - Emacs needs to be configured by copying .emacs into ~/ .
 - Xmonad needs to be configured by copying xmonad.hs into ~/.xmonad/ .
+- The wallpaper must be set.
+- Firefox extentions need to be installed
+- Firefox settings need to be set
+- Cursor needs to be set (Mocu-White-Right)
+- Icons need to be organized

 # Unsolved Issues
 - Right click on the Nautilus file manager doesn't show a terminal option.